Democratic Republic of Congo: Surgical Care

 - Infant mortality rate (per 1,000 live birth): 68.2

 - Under-5 mortality rate (per 1,000 live births): 88

 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

-- 20 patients received successful surgeries
+- USFC performed 20 successful surgeries for patients in Goma.